boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 **Difference value size**

-This allows you to change size of difference value.
-The default value of this property is 15.
-You can change its size between 12 and 55.
+Change the size of the difference value.
+The default value is 15, and it can be changed between 12 and 55.

 #### Minimum Value

-Allows you to change the minimum value of the gauge.
-This option will be in a disabled state when you configure the column to start value in the data configuration panel.
+Change the minimum value of the gauge.
+This option will be disabled when configuring the column to start value in the data configuration panel.

 #### Maximum Value

-Allows you to change the maximum value of the gauge.
-This option will be in a disabled state when you configure the column to end value in the data configuration panel.
+Change the maximum value of the gauge.
+This option will be disabled when configuring the column to end value in the data configuration panel.

 #### Enable Animation

-You can enable the animation for gauge by setting this property to true.
-The default value of this property is false.
+Enable the animation for the gauge by setting this property to true.
+The default value is false.

 #### Show Actual value

-Allows you to hide or show the actual value in gauge by disabling or enabling the option.
-The default value of this property is true.
+Hide or show the actual value in the gauge by disabling or enabling the option.
+The default value is true.

 ![Actual Value](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/actualvalue-set.png)

 #### Value Color

-You can apply color for the Actual value displayed in the Radial Gauge.
-The default value is `#666666.`
+Apply a color for the actual value displayed in the Radial Gauge.
+The default value is `#666666`.

 ![Actual Value color](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/actualvalue-set-color.png)